 If you have a non-collaborating network, then you can use the 0x000000 or 0x000001 NetID values.
 These values are reserved and can be used by any LoRaWAN network that does not have an assigned NetID.

-There are different types of NetIDs (Types 0 through 7), which differ based on the size ofend-device address space they support (see LoRaWAN™ Backend Interfaces v1.0 for details).
-Sponsor members are granted one Type 0 and one Type 3 NetID, contributor members are granted one Type 3 and one Type 6 NetID, and adopter and institutional members are granted one Type 6 NetID.
+There are different types of NetIDs (Types 0 through 7), which differ based on the size of end-device address space they support (see LoRaWAN® Backend Interfaces Specification v1.1.0 for details).
+Currently Sponsor members are eligible for one Type 0 and one Type 3 NetID, contributor members are eligible for one Type 3 and one Type 6 NetID, and adopter and institutional members are eligible for one Type 6 NetID.
 The grant of Types 0, 3, and 6 NetIDs to members according to membership level is a membership benefit with no additional fee.
 Members of LoRa Alliance at all membership levels are additionally eligible for allocation of blocks of sixteen Type 7 NetIDs based upon payment of an annual fee and subject to the terms of the Member NetID Policy.

-Unused NetID types (Types 1, 2, 4, 5, 7) are reserved for future use.
+Unused NetID types (Types 1, 2, 4, 5) are reserved for future use.
 They may be used when the currently assigned types are fully consumed or NwkIDs generated from NetIDs start to collide.

 Your devices cannot be served by any other collaborating network.
 Network collaboration (i.e., roaming) is based on the NetIDs assigned by the LoRa Alliance.
 Use of arbitrary NetIDs would lead to increased collisions in the address space of the arbitrary NetID.
 Use of arbitrary NetIDs is additionally in violation of the LoRa Alliance® Member NetID Policy and Terms and the LoRaWAN® Network Affiliate NetID Policy and Terms.